mkaapu/vm-utility/README.md

 Note that some of the tools need to be exectuted either with superuser privileges or as root user to complete some administrative commands.

 ## Setup
-The setup script will copy vm-utility tools to */usr/bin/local* so they will be available for all users and other tools.
+When executed without arguments, the **setup** script will make symbolic links to the executable VM-utility tools in */usr/bin/local* so they will be available for all users and other tools.

 To clone and install tools, run:
 ```
 git clone https://github.com/mkaapu/vm-utility.git
 sudo vm-utility/setup
 ```
-You may also give an directory path as an argument to the setup tool, and then add that directory to your PATH to make the tools available.
+You may also give a directory path as an argument to the setup tool, and then add that directory to your PATH to make the tools available.
-So, this would work with scripts:
+So this would work with scripts:
 ```
 git clone https://github.com/mkaapu/vm-utility.git
 vm-utility/setup /mytooldir/vm-utility
 export PATH="/mytooldir/vm-utility:$PATH"
 ```
-The setup tool can be executed more interactively with -i option which allows prompt before owerwriting any existing files.
+The setup tool can be executed more interactively with -i option which allow prompt before removing any existing files/links in the destination directory.

+## Configuration
+The **vm-config** tool will set up the envrionment for the current user, but you should be able to use the VM-utility tools without further configuration steps after an initial [setup](#setup).
+The first VM-utility tool used, which needs that configured environment, calls the vm-config script to set it automatically.

+Your VM-utility environment and configuration files will be stored in your own ~/.vmu directory.

 ## Tools to enhance Multipass
 The **multipass** directory contains bash scripts to extend the usability, scripting and automation possiblities of the [Multipass](https://multipass.run/) tool.